Cemeteries and Their Stories,

 Location: east side of old SR 67 & 9, just south of I-69

 Left, summer foliage and farm fence; right, autumn leaves and vinyl fence: story below.

 The Seybert Cemetery is a good example of how a respect for the past can co-exist with the needs of the present.
 This family burial ground is now located in the middle of the Irving Materials Inc. (IMI) stone quarry.
-Among the huge piles of rock, sand, and dirt is a small bouquet of trees marking the presence of the graveyard and reminding the heavy equipment and loaded dump trucks swirling around that people ďrestĒ here.
+Among the huge piles of rock and gravel is a small bouquet of trees marking the presence of the graveyard and reminding the heavy equipment and loaded dump trucks swirling around that people ďrestĒ here.

 The Seybert family is listed in Samuel Harden's The Pioneer as early farming settlers to Fall Creek Township.
 Nicholas Seybert, the fourth on the burial list below, was born in Virginia 1801, and the Hillinah listed was his wife.
 The couple had four children.
 After coming to the Fall Creek area around 1823, Nicholas set up a homestead, worked the untouched land into a farm, eventually became a county commissioner, and died at sixty-four years of age in 1864.